pinkopaque22/rails-codechallenge/README.md

 ## Setup and requirements

-Create a Github repository and invite `dirkdk` to it.
+* Create a Github repository and invite `dirkdk` to it.
 We'll fork this repo into our org so we can review.

-Push code regularly with meaningful commit messages.
+* Push code regularly with meaningful commit messages.

-No authentication layer is needed
+* No authentication layer is needed

-Tests are required, though not at 100% coverage.
+* Tests are required, though not at 100% coverage.

-Test enough to make you confident that the feature will work.
+* Test enough to make you confident that the feature will work.
 Use your best judgement here.
 If you think of edge cases, include them as you see fit!

-You must use PostGIS functions somewhere in your code.
+* You must use PostGIS functions somewhere in your code via the `activerecord-postgis-adapter` (included in Gemfile).
 Don't rely only on Ruby gems to perform geographic calculations.

 ## Challenge details